Chapter 31. Reproductive System

 ② Pre-ovulation is called the follicular phase, and post-ovulation is called the luteal phase.

-③ The reproductive cycle progresses simultaneously with the development of female reproductive cells from the 5th to the 10th day.
+③ The reproductive cycle progresses simultaneously with the development of female gametes: the 5th to the 10th aforementioned steps.

 ⑵ 1st.
 Maturation of Follicles